-Are implants safe for someone with lupus?
+Are Breast implants suitable for someone with Lupus?

 Sarah, are implants safe for someone with lupus?
 The answer is, I don’t believe there has ever been any association with implants with any systemic disorders.
 Which in plain English means, I don’t believe it causes any of those things.
 And when you think about it, implants are probably the most studied product on the planet, or one of them.
 They are all silicone.
 And every time you put on lipstick, you’re getting a mouthful of silicone, or some silicone.
 Every time you have a blood test, silicone.
 So the answer is, to the best of my knowledge, it should have no effect on lupus.
 And I have looked after some patients with lupus, and other considerations.